 When the disclosure is pursuant to the filing of a Suspicious Activity Report when the Credit Union believes that information may be relevant to a possible violation of a statute or regulation.

-When the disclosure is accordance with procedures authorized by the Internal Revenue Code.
+When the disclosure is in accordance with procedures authorized by the Internal Revenue Code.

 When the request for disclosure is not identified with a particular member, which also includes records or information that is not identifiable as being derived from the financial records of a particular member.

-When the request for disclosure is pursuant to the exercise of supervisory, regulatory or monetary functions with respect to financial institutions (for example, examinations).
+When the request for disclosure is pursuant to the exercise of supervisory, regulatory, or monetary functions with respect to financial institutions (for example, examinations).

-When the request is for disclosure is sought under the Federal Rules of Civil or Criminal Procedure, or comparable rules of other courts in connection with litigation to which the government authority and the members are parties.
+When the request is for disclosure is sought under the Federal Rules of Civil or Criminal Procedure, or comparable rules of other courts, in connection with litigation to which the government authority and the members are parties.

-When the request is pursuant to lawful proceeding or investigation directed at a financial institution or legal entity.
+When the request is pursuant to a lawful proceeding or investigation directed at a financial institution or legal entity.

-When the disclosure is incident to perfection of a security interest, proving a claim in bankruptcy, collecting a debt or processing an application with regard to a government loan, loan guarantee or loan insurance agreement.
+When the disclosure is incident to perfection of a security interest, proving a claim in bankruptcy, collecting a debt, or processing an application with regard to a government loan, loan guarantee, or loan insurance agreement.

-When it is necessary for the government to use or transfer financial records to process, service or foreclose a loan, or to collect on a debt to the government resulting from a member’s default.
+When it is necessary for the government to use or transfer financial records to process, service, or foreclose a loan, or to collect on a debt to the government resulting from a member’s default.

 When the Credit Union discloses what is necessary in order to properly administer programs related to the withholding of taxes on nonresident aliens, Federal Old-Age Survivors, Disability Insurance Benefits and Railroad Retirement Act Benefits.